james-401-advanced-javascript/data-structures-and-algorithms/challenges/Data-Structures/llMerge/README.md

-# Code Challenge 08 - Merge Two Linked Lists
+# Code Challenge 08 - Merge Two Singly Linked Lists

 - The point of this code challenge is to merge two linked lists into one.